Sairyss/backend-best-practices/README.md

 **Note**: if the only user of your API is your own frontend that can change on demand API versioning may be not worth it.

+If you are using [GraphQL](https://graphql.org/), you can use a [@deprecated](https://dgraph.io/docs/graphql/schema/deprecated/) directive on a field.

 For versioning packages, libraries, SDKs etc. you can use [semantic versioning](https://semver.org/).

 Example files: